Get your home holiday-ready 🎄 SEE ALL IDEAS

 When used as directed, insecticidal soap will not harm pets, birds, or wildlife.
 That said, it presents a slight risk of toxicity to fish, so it’s not advisable to treat aquatic plants or plants near fish ponds.

-Repeat the application process every four to seven days, as needed.
+Repeat the application process every 4 to 7 days, as needed.
 Because insecticidal soap only kills insects when it’s wet, it’s a good idea to treat plants in early morning or late evening when the solution won’t evaporate as quickly as it will in the heat of the day.

 Many gardeners successfully use Dawn as the liquid soap in their insecticidal soap solution, but unlike a pure soap, such as castile, Dawn contains artificial colors and ingredients.
 While it may not harm plants, using a soap that doesn’t contain fragrances or other artificial ingredients may be a more eco-friendly option.

 Both homemade and commercial insecticidal soaps can be beneficial.
-For those looking to purchase a ready-made insecticidal soap that’s safe for use on plants, look for one that bears the organic materials review institute (OMRI) certification, such as Garden Safe Insecticidal Soap, which is safe for use on all plants, including vegetables.
+For those looking to purchase a ready-made insecticidal soap that’s safe for use on plants, consider Garden Safe Insecticidal Soap, which is safe for use on all plants, including vegetables.

 If too high a percentage of soap is used in a homemade insecticidal soap solution, the risk of harming plants increases.
 It also increases if the liquid soap used to make the solution contains other chemicals or ingredients.
 For the best—and safest—results, stick to natural liquid soaps and don’t vary from the recommended ingredient ratios.